 2-1-4-1.
-Serial RS-232 Port
+Configuring the Management Agent of the switch through the Serial RS-232 Port

 To perform the configuration through RS-232 console port, the switch's serial port must be directly connected to a DCE device, for example, a PC, through RS-232 cable with DB-9 connector.
 Next, run a terminal emulator with the default setting of the switch's serial port.
 With this, you can communicate with the switch.